-The OSD2254E is a 6-port lite managed industrial ethernet switch with four Gigabit RJ45 and two Gigabit SFP uplink ports which can be used as standard ports or as a redundant fiber ring using OSD's proprietary ring protocol.
-Along with higher level features including SNMP, VLAN and IGMP snooping the OSD2254E is suitable for use in critical networks.
+The OSD2258EP is a 10-port lite managed industrial ethernet switch with eight Gigabit RJ45 and two Gigabit SFP uplink ports which can be used as standard ports or as a redundant fiber ring using OSD's proprietary ring protocol.
+Each RJ45 can provide up to 60W PoE to power a wide range of devices.
+Along with higher level features including SNMP, VLAN and IGMP snooping the OSD2258EP is suitable for use in critical networks.
 A rugged IP30 casing, fan-less design and wide operating temperature range from -40 to +75°C make it suitable for use in a wide range of harsh industrial environments.